DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Next, I edited a 4K video for comparison.

-The Osmo Nano delivers excellent performance, especially in backlit environments.The powerful HDR function effectively balances dark and light in high-contrast scenes, avoiding overexposure in highlights and preserving details in dark areas without dead blacks.
-In contrast, the GO Ultra is more prone to loss of detail in such high-contrast scenes.
+Especially in backlit environments, the DJI Osmo Nano has an advantage.
+Its powerful HDR function effectively balances the brightness and darkness of high-contrast scenes, avoiding overexposure in highlight areas while preserving details in shadows and preventing completely black areas.
+In contrast, the GO Ultra is more prone to detail loss in such high-contrast scenes.

 This is a selfie taken in direct sunlight ⬇️.